LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

 2. Click **Intent Builder**.

-    Intent Builder is where you create domains, which are collections of intents and entities.
-You can learn about Intent Builder [here](intent-builder-overview.html).
+    Intent Manager is where you create domains, which are collections of intents and entities.
+You can learn about Intent Manager [here](intent-manager-overview.html).

     Now let’s create a domain.